-- For prints and photographs, give the date of the print, indicate if the print was not made by the artist or photographer, and note if it is the only state, or which state it is, if known. - For large and/or particularly heavy objects, give the weight in pounds. - (d) Lender: Full name, city, state, and country of location or residence of the legal owner.
-Private lenders must be identified by name, city, state, and country of residence, even if represented by an agent on their behalf (i.e. if a gallery or dealer is listed as owner but is acting on behalf of the owner, the owner and place of residence must be included).
-Objects owned by a curator associated with this exhibition must be listed under Question 14 "Identification of Objects Not Requested for Indemnity" (Item 4).
+- For prints and photographs, give the date of the print, indicate if the print was made by the artist or photographer, and note if it is the only state, or which state it is, if known. - For large and/or particularly heavy objects, give the weight in pounds. - (D) Lender: Full name, and city and state of location or residence of the legal owner.
+Private lenders must be identified by name, city and state of residence even if represented by an agent on their behalf (i.e. if a gallery or dealer is listed as owner but is acting on behalf of the owner, the owner and place of residence must be included).
+Objects owned by a curator associated with this exhibition must be listed under Question 12 "Identification of Objects Not Requested for Indemnity" (Item 3).

 NOTE: Objects owned by the applicant or participating venues may not be indemnified while on exhibition at that lender's premises.
-If traveling, such objects may be included in Questions 12 and 13 for coverage while in transit (starting with condition reports) and/or while on exhibition at other participating venues.
-Objects owned by the applicant or participating venues to be exhibited only at that venue should be included in Question 14.
+If traveling, such objects may be included in Question 11 for coverage while in transit (starting with condition reports) and/or while on exhibition at other participating venues.
+Objects owned by the applicant or participating venues to be exhibited only at that venue should be included in Question 12.

-(e) Lender Value: Lender's value, converted to U.S. dollars, for each object.
+(E) Lender Value: Lender's U.S. dollar value for each object.

 NOTE: All values submitted will be considered.
 Value in excess of amounts approved for indemnity must be insured by the indemnitee or other party.
 Generally, for objects with lender values greater than \$100 million, the Federal Council will limit indemnity coverage to no more than \$100 million per object.
 Objects considered part of a pair/set must have individual values.